Homotopy group

 The notion of homotopy of paths was introduced by Camille Jordan.

 Introduction

 In modern mathematics it is common to study a category by associating to every object of this category a simpler object that still retains sufficient information about the object of interest.
 Homotopy groups are such a way of associating groups to topological spaces.

 That link between topology and groups lets mathematicians apply insights from group theory to topology.
-For example, if two topological objects have different homotopy groups, they can not have the same topological structure—a fact that may be difficult to prove using only topological means.
+For example, if two topological objects have different homotopy groups, they cannot have the same topological structure—a fact that may be difficult to prove using only topological means.
 For example, the torus is different from the sphere: the torus has a "hole"; the sphere doesn't.
 However, since continuity (the basic notion of topology) only deals with the local structure, it can be difficult to formally define the obvious global difference.
 The homotopy groups, however, carry information about the global structure.